 Often when I talk with those grieving a death, it is of utmost importance to know their loved ones life mattered and one way we can be supportive is to talk about the person who died, share memories and be willing to speak their name.
 If there are children involved, keeping positive memories alive often helps children to know that it’s okay to talk about their parent and share their feelings.
 I don’t think divorce should define who we loved and who and how we grieve.

-If you have and ex-spouse that died, please share your experience in the comments section below, I’d love to hear your experiences. – JoAnne
+If you have and ex-spouse that died, please share your experience in the comments section below, I’d love to hear learn more about what you are feeling. – JoAnne